ketanmone/ketanmone.github.io/MSc_Cyber_Security_Research_Methods_and_Professional_Practice.md

 ---

 This e-portfolio summarises learning and artefacts from **Units 1–12**, maps them to the module’s formative and summative requirements, and closes with a **Reflective synthesis** (Rolfe et al.’s What? / So What? / Now What?).
-I joined **two live seminars** and—given time-zones and schedule—**engaged via recordings** for the remaining sessions, supplementing with extended reading and detailed write-ups to maintain continuity and depth.
+I joined **two live seminars** and **engaged via recordings** for the remaining sessions, supplementing with extended reading and detailed write-ups to maintain continuity and depth.

 ---